Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 Versions Tab (Daemon, Bindings and Libraries)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The versions tab shows version information of the installed Brick Daemon, RED Brick API Daemon, of the installed Bindings and their associated libraries.
+The versions tab shows version information of the installed Brick Daemon and RED Brick API Daemon as well as the installed Bindings and their associated libraries.

-If you want to use other libraries than the installed ones, you can :ref:`upload <red_brick_brickv_program>` them with your program or use the :ref:`console <red_brick_brickv_console>` to install them.
+If you want to use other libraries than the installed ones, you can :ref:`upload <red_brick_brickv_program>` them with your program or use the :ref:`console <red_brick_brickv_console>` to install them via ``apt-get``, ``pip``, ``pear``, ``npm`` or similar package managers.
+They are all installed in both images.

 Extensions Tab (Configure, Manage)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Two different :ref:`Master Extensions <master_extension>` are supported by the RED Brick: :ref:`Ethernet Extension <ethernet_extension>` and :ref:`RS485 Extension <rs485_extension>`.
+Two :ref:`Master Extensions <master_extension>` are supported by the RED Brick: :ref:`Ethernet Extension <ethernet_extension>` and :ref:`RS485 Extension <rs485_extension>`.

 **Ethernet Extension**

-The Ethernet Extension will be configured over the :ref:`Settings Tab <red_brick_brick_settings>`.
-Only the MAC address is configured here if necessary.
+Only MAC address of the Ethernet Extension can be changed here.
+Since the Ethernet Extension shows up as a normal network interface in the underlying Linux, you can configure it like any other network interface through the :ref:`Settings Tab <red_brick_brick_settings>`.

 **RS485 Extension**

-The configuration of the RS485 Extension is described in the
+The configuration of the RS485 Extension is the same as it can be done through a Master Brick.
+See the
 :ref:`RS485 Extension documentation <rs485_configuration>`.

+The recommended baudrates to be used on the RED Brick are

+* 500000,
+* 250000,
+* 166666,
+* 125000,
+* 100000,
+* 83333,
+* 71428,
+* 62500,
+* 55555,
+* 50000,
+* 45454 or
+* 41666.

+Changing the settings on either of the Extensions will restart the Brick Daemon on the RED Brick, i.e. your RED Brick tab in the Brick Viewer will disappear for a few seconds and then pop up again.

 .. _red_brick_images: